 FREQUENTLY ASKED QUESTIONS

-The GGSE Department of Education enrolls approximately 200 students.
-Although there are variations year to year, the Department of Education alone typically enrolls 30-60 new students each year.
+There are approximately 150 students enrolled in the Department of Education.
+Although there are variations year to year, the Department of Education typically admits 20 to 30 new students each year.

-The majority of our students are full-time students talking 8 to 12 units per quarter.
-The fees are the same no matter how many units you take.
+Most students take 8 to 12 units per quarter.
+The fees are the same no matter the number of units.
 It is not unusual for students to work part-time in addition to taking classes.
 The graduate education experience varies from student to student.
 Time to degree similarly varies based on the student's research project and type of degree sought.
 The M.A. degree generally takes 2 to 3 years.
-The Ph.D. degree has the largest various as the goal is for students to make original contributions to research literature.
+The Ph.D. degree has a broader range, as the goal is for students to make original contributions to the research literature.
 Ph.D. students typically finish in 5 to 6 years.

 The information on our web pages is intended to serve as an advisory tool.
 For more detailed questions regarding our various programs, prospective students should contact the Department of Education Program Assistants or Education Faculty.
 Please see the following link for contact information: Dept of ED Contact.
 Applicants are encouraged to review the Faculty Bios for faculty who most closely align with their interests and could serve as their Advisor should they be admitted.

-Not at this time, however you are always encouraged to periodically review or website for new updates.
+Not at this time, however, you are encouraged to periodically review our website for department recruitment event announcements.

 The Visitor's Center home page has information about campus tours, a virtual tour, a list of local hotels and motels, and dates for special events, such as Parents Weekend, Spring Insight, and Fall Preview.
-If you'd like to meet with one of the Department of Education Faculty members during your visit here, you can contact the Faculty member directly via email for an appointment.
-You may also contact the Program Office if you would like a tour of the Education building and have general questions.
+If you would like to meet with one of the Department of Education Faculty members during your visit here, you can contact the faculty member directly via email for an appointment.
+You may also contact the Program Office if you would like a tour of the Education building and/or have general questions.

 The Gevirtz Graduate School of Education does not offer any online degree programs.